dilwit/angular-essential-training-3266043/MY_NOTES.md

         - Property binding lets us dynamically assign values to the attributes on a standard HTML element or to properties on an Angular component.
       - Interpolation
         - Interpolation lets us display dynamic content as text in the UI.

+Structural Directive - Changes the layout of the UI adding and removing DOM
+- ngFor -
+- ngIf - add or remove DOM element
+- ng-template -

+Standalone Components
+- able to add files to the project without assigning it to a module
+- use case: